nsfphd/CleaningDataWeek4/README.md

 to make the removal of all non-mean/non-std variables simple.

 Step 2 uses grep with a regex pattern to identify the needed columns and discard the rest.
-The regex pattern identifies the variables that end with "mean()", "std(), or "code".
-The first two id the columns specified in the assignment, while the third is the column containing the data from the Y_ axis for the activity code.
+The regex pattern identifies the variables that end with "mean()", "std(), or "code", along with the subject id.
+The first two id the columns specified in the assignment, while the third is the column containing the data from the Y_ axis for the activity code and the fourth is the individual participant id.

 Step 3 uses the data from the Y labels description file, imported as a data frame/ lookup table, to translate the numeric code to a descriptive text file

-Step 5 uses dplyr methods to pipe the variables, grouped by the activity, and then generate the means for every variable across each activity.
+Step 5 uses dplyr methods to pipe the variables, grouped by the subject and then the activity, and then generate the means for every variable across each activity.
 The summarize_all method made this extremely simple.
 The resulting dataset is written to a txt file.

 Noelle Foster
-Submitted 8/5/2017
+Submitted 8/5/2017,
+amended 8/6/2017